-From August 2011 to December 2012, O’Neil served as the Executive Officer to the Chief of Staff, United States Army.
-He then transitioned to Fort Drum, New York, to serve as the Deputy Commanding General – Operations for 10th Mountain Division.
-In March 2015, he became the Deputy Commanding General – Training for the Combined Arms Center at Fort Leavenworth, Kansas, From May 2016 to June 2017 he served as the U.S. Army, Pacific Chief of Staff.
+From August 2011 to December 2012, O’Neil was executive officer to the chief of staff, U.S. Army.
+He then transitioned to Fort Drum, New York, to serve as deputy commanding general, operations for 10th Mountain Division.
+In March 2015, he became the deputy commanding general, training for the Combined Arms Center at Fort Leavenworth, Kansas.
+From May 2016 to June 2017, he was U.S. Army, Pacific chief of staff.

 O’Neil’s military awards and decorations include the following: Defense Superior Service Medal, Legion of Merit (three oak leaf clusters), seven Bronze Star medals (one Valor device), Defense Meritorious Service Medal (one Oak Leaf Cluster), Meritorious Service Medal (one Oak Leaf Cluster), Joint Service Commendation Medal, Army Commendation Medal (two Oak Leaf Clusters), Ranger Tab, Combat Infantryman Badge, Combat Action Badge, Expert Infantryman Badge, Military Free Fall Jumpmaster Badge, Master Parachutist Badge and the Air Assault Badge.

 O’Neil holds a Bachelor of Science in physical education from Norwich University and a Master’s of Military Arts and Science from the United States Army Command and General Staff College at Fort Leavenworth, Kansas.

 At Norwich University’s May 12 joint services commissioning ceremony, O’Neil will address students commissioning into the U.S. Army, U.S. Air Force, U.S. Navy and U.S. Marine Corps and their families.